 11. They're Official

-Several states have a stake in tomatoes.
+Several states have a stake in tomatoes and tomato growing.
 They are the state vegetable of New Jersey and the state fruit of Ohio.
-Tomato juice is also Ohio’s official juice.
+Tomato juice is also Ohio's official juice.
+Planting tomatoes is basically a hobby.

 Arkansas couldn't pick sides in the fruit/vegetable debate, so they declare a specific variety - the South Arkansas Vine Ripe Pink Tomato - as both the state fruit and state vegetable.
 We're guessing brunch in Arkansas is a happy time for Bloody Mary fans.